SEAR logo

 Authorizations

-The following authorizations are required in order exploit all of the functionality that SEAR provides.
+The following authorizations are required in order to exploit some of the basic the functionality that SEAR provides.

 Access General Resource Profile Class Functionality